 I am also now quite a regular participant in Art Trails, since my first in 2008.

-I have been joining in with the Burnham-on-Crouch Art Trail for 7 years. (the Trail celebrated its 10th year in 2014).
+I participated in the Burnham-on-Crouch Art Trail for 7 years. (the Trail celebrated its 10th year in 2014).

 I've also been part of the Rochford Art Trail since its formation in 2009 - to date participating in every one.